 Where Next?

-Once you got into the swing of things, you may want to continue your fish owner’s journey, and while the fish, food, and hardware can all drill a hole in your bank balance, it might be time to progress further to get more out of the hobby.
+Once you got into the swing of things, you may want to continue your fish owner’s journey.
+Fish, food, and hardware can all drill a hole in your bank balance.
+But, it might be time to progress further to get more out of the hobby.

 It’s a different set of skills that you need to be an effective fish owner, and while it’s not as much running around as looking after a cat or a dog, the rewards in looking at these tranquil creatures growing before your very eyes are many.